evelynjulia/a500_notebooks/project_idea.md

 - give plan for how we're tackling it.
 - show results if we have results
 - transitions are important
+- provide motivation, make sure it's doable and flag any issues.

 ## 29 Nov notes: